 Inside every human is an unrelenting battle of good versus evil.
 Before drugs and alcohol, a human has a more sufficient balance of natural chemicals in the brain to think rationally, logically, and has a greater ability to be aware of their motives for doing things.
 Once a human becomes an addict though, their “bad wolf” becomes a ferocious beast that is nearly impossible to tame.

-A drink, hit or pill may at first be taken to experience some kind of pleasure with no harm intended to themselves or others.
+A drink, hit, or pill may at first be taken to experience some kind of pleasure with no harm intended to themselves or others.
 However, over time our brains will falsely tell us we need a substance to make us feel that way.
-Our bodily sensations and feelings will tell us the same thing and that is the lie that changes the inner struggle of bad into an entire evil takeover of our brains, bodies and spirits.
+Our bodily sensations and feelings will tell us the same thing and that is the lie that changes the inner struggle of bad into an entire evil takeover of our brains, bodies, and spirits.

 Addiction invites the monster within us to permanently reside because we have been feeding it for so long.
-Essentially, we become objects of its desires.
+Essentially, we become objects of their desires.
 Slowly, we become a shell of who we are—weakening our wills to appease an appetite that can never be satisfied.
 The beast destroys us by deceiving us into thinking “if only” we get that one thing to make us “feel” a certain way, then we will be better.

 But beware, it’s all a lie.

 One by one, the beast will rob you of everything you have.
 Here are some signs the beast of addiction is destroying you.

 1. You’re losing your loved ones.

 The beast of addiction doesn’t just affect ourselves.
 As we attempt to satisfy something that can’t ever feel truly full, we neglect relationships and responsibilities to serve a desire.
 It is the epitome of selfishness that will drive loved ones away, not because they don’t love us, but because they need to protect themselves from being hurt.